Marek Lieberberg: 2017 speech at Rock am Ring

 At the beginning of June 2017, before the Rock am Ring festival opened, a police patrol checked the identity of a group of Salafists in Koblenz who were in possession of access badges and backstage passes.
 Special police forces searched the apartments of suspects on Friday.
 Following the interruption of the Rock am Ring festival on Friday evening due to an assessment of a potential terrorist threat, a press conference was held, at which Lieberberg delivered a speech that garnered attention in Germany.
 Police had no definitive clues at this stage, however.
 Lieberberg lost his temper in front of the press, stating in English that people must put an end to the generally accepted maxim that "This is not my Islam and this is not my shit and this is not my whatever."
 He described a "situation where each individual must articulate themselves against it" and said he "at last" wanted to see demonstrations "directed against these violent criminals".
 He further said: "I have not seen so far Muslims who have taken to the streets in their tens of thousands and have said, 'What are you actually doing?.

 Lieberberg reacted "emotionally" to the authorities' order for precautions for Friday, while other decisions were not due to be made until Saturday.
 The authorities were "overcautious", he said, adding, "We pay the price for the scandal surrounding Amri", referring to the prior negligence preceding the December 2016 attack on Berlin's Breitscheidplatz.
 He asked whether it was defensive democracy that had led to this and said Germany had sent a "catastrophic" signal.
 Lieberberg felt "appallingly empty and exhausted".
 He denounced the accommodations granted to football compared to cultural events, in an indirect reference to the German football team Borussia Dortmund, which was able to play its Champions League match the day after its bus was attacked.
 He then asked the assembly what the reason was for them being the "whipping boys for the situation".

-Journalists soon wrote that he had lost control of himself and that it was an angry speech.
+Journalists wrote shortly afterwards that it was an angry speech and that he had lost control of himself.
 Benedict Neff, Germany correspondent for Neue Zürcher Zeitung, wrote in Basler Zeitung that "Perhaps Lieberberg's speech was one of the more important political speeches that was held in Germany in 2017, just because it was unprepared and uncontrolled, because it came from an engaged citizen and not from a politician."
 Lieberberg told the Süddeutsche Zeitung soon after that he may have overstepped the bounds.
-Bento, the youth-oriented portal of the Der Spiegel website, demanded an apology for Muslims and published a list of demonstrations associated with this community.
-He inadvertently aligned himself with the AfD by echoing a popular stance, as this political party asserted.
+The youth-oriented portal Bento of Der Spiegels website published a list of demonstrations in which Muslims participated and demanded an apology directed towards that community.
+He inadvertently aligned himself with the AfD by echoing a popular stance that the party had asserted.
 Although the AfD picked up his statements regarding Muslims on its social networks, Lieberberg categorically opposed being cornered by the far-right populist party, stating that he had neither defamed nor marginalised anyone.